 This article for troubleshooting boiler problems is not comprehensive but covers the basics.
-Other articles here in the boiler category of High Performance HVAC covers other problems that can occur with boilers so check our other articles for boiler troubleshooting and information.
+Other articles here in the boiler category of High Performance HVAC covers other problems.
+Other problems that can occur with boilers.
+Please check our other articles for boiler troubleshooting and information.

 Boiler Troubleshooting Problems for Hydronic Heating Systems - Steam Boiler Problems

 One of the biggest problems with steam boilers that is the cause of complaints is water hammer in the pipes.
 Water hammer with a steam boiler occurs when cool water meets hot steam.
 When water changes to steam it expands 1600 times in volume.
 When the cool water hits the hot steam there is an expansion.
 The cooler water expands as it becomes steam.
 The reason for the complaints is because of the loud noise it makes.
 When you have water hammer in a steam boiler it sounds like someone is taking a hammer and beating on the steam pipes.